Daily Advocate, Greenville OH - www.dailyadvocate.com

-Arcanum boys basketball team has hot hand in 2nd half, defeats Dixie
+Greenville boys basketball team defeats West Carrollton 72-54

-Arcanum girls basketball team routs Dixie
+Strong defense leads Arcanum girls basketball team past Bradford

 Latest Updates